darksylinc/ogremeshy/bin/Release/Readme.txt

 Q: I get to the Render API OpenGL selection screen, hit ok, and then the program exits.
 A: Check the folder "~/.ogremeshy" exists, which is where Ogre Meshy saves all config data. (i.e. /home/myusername/.ogremeshy)

-Q: Selecting a background colour or a bone text colour results always in black
-A: This is a known issue.
-The bone text colour can be changed by manually editing the text file "~/.ogremeshy/UserSettings.cfg" and modifying the "BoneNameColour" field (the number is in hex).
-There's no way to change the background colour yet.

 Q: The program exits right after saying 'Loading Plugin CgProgramManager' in the console, it doesn't even show up a window
 A: Make sure Cg libs are installed.
 If it still fails or you don't want to install them, edit plugins.cfg with a text editor and remove that plugin.